brotherhoodMonk/gyan/rct.md

 When you want to build your app in production mode, you should use webpack production shortcut.
 Like this:

 webpack -p
+heroku git : remote -a "appname"
 ===
-Normally, when we want to update our component we just call setState with a new value by passing in an object to the setState function: this.setState({someField:someValue})
-But, often there is a need to update our component’s state using the current state of the component.
+Normally, when we want to update our component we just call setState with a new value by passing in an object to the setState function: this.setState({someField:someValue}) But, often there is a need to update our component’s state using the current state of the component.
 Directly accessing this.state to update our component is not a reliable way to update our component’s next state.
 From the React documentation:

 Because this.props and this.state may be updated asynchronously, you should not rely on their values for calculating the next state.

-submit(){
+submit() {
    this.setState(function(prevState, props){
       return {showForm: !prevState.showForm}
    });